sequentech/election-verifier/README.md

 # agora-verifier

-`agora-verifier` performs universal verification of electoral process in [nVotes] platform.
+`agora-verifier` performs universal verification of an electoral process in [nVotes] platform.

 The verifications performed are: